slambrecht37/Dream-Escapee/README.txt

 You head north and find yourself in another room

 explore:
 The 'explore' command is used to explore your current location.
 It will return a description of where you are, including information about objects in the room as well as which directions lead to other rooms.
+The explore command can also be used to automatically explore a room when entering it be entering 'explore auto'.
 Example usage:
 >explore
 A small room with several pieces of furniture.
 There are doorways to the south and east that lead to other rooms.
 There is a wooden door to the west.
-Objects: sofa, chair, table, desk, shelf, book, woodendoor
+Objects: sofa, chair, table, desk, shelf, book, woodendoor Another example:
+>explore auto
+explore auto enabled ->When enabled, this will automatically explore a room when entering so the user doesn't have to repeatedly use explore

 examine <arg>:
 The 'examine' command is used to examine a particular item in your backpack or in the current room.
 It will return a description of the item.
 Valid arguments to this function are the names of items as they appear in the world.